wp-plugins/eg-archives/readme.txt

 == Changelog ==

+= Version 2.0.0 - Sept 16th, 2011 =

+* Update the plugin for full WordPress 3.2.x compatibility,
+* New: display list in 1 or 2 columns,
+* New: ability to load plugin's stylesheet, or to use your own stylesheet,
+* New: ability to disable the default WordPress' Archive widget,
+* Change: widget library is using WordPress 2.8 API now.

 = Version 1.1.1 - Sept 21st, 2009 =

 * New: Deutsch translation (thanks to Franck Hempel)

 = Version 1.1.0 - Aug 11th, 2009 =

+* New: Allow multi-widget
+* New: WP 2.8 compliant
 * New: Translation into Russian (thanks to Fatcow)

 = Version 1.0.1 - June 10th, 2009 =

+* Bug fix:
-* Bugfix: Wrong count of posts,
+	* Wrong count of posts,
-* Bugfix: Limit parameter doesn't work,
+	* Limit parameter doesn't work,

 = Version 1.0.0 - June 7th, 2009 =